Covid 19 Updates

 I would like to

-NHS Out of hours service on 111 from 6.30pm – 8am and 24 hours over weekends and bank holidays.
+NHS Out of hours emergency service on 111 from 6.30pm – 8am and 24 hours over weekends and bank holidays.

 Private emergency services on 0116 467 4674 5pm – 9pm on Weekdays and 24 hours over the weekend this will attract a minimum call out fee of 100 pounds.